drvinceknight/pfm/nbs/chapters/01-using-notebooks/img/starting_the_notebook_server/README.md

-A screenshot showing how to start a Jupyter notebook server from the cli.
+A screenshot showing how to start a Jupyter notebook server from the command line.